olivierboucher/ServiceNowHelper/README.md

 # ServiceNowHelper

+I identified multiple problems while developing for ServiceNow,

+- Having to remember all tables names.
+- Debugging with Geneva.
+- Navigating between the script definition and the log page.

-I identified multiple problems while developing for ServiceNow so I created my personal helper app.
+so I created my personal helper app.

 ## Features